- 1 Amount of Transpiration:

 Low CO2 concentration induces stomata to open.
-High CO2 concentration causes stomatal closure.Photoactive Stomata: Stomata open in response to light.
+High CO2 level causes stomatal closure.Photoactive Stomata: Stomata open in response to light.

 Stomata open in response to light.
-The action spectrum consists of red and blue light (blue light is more effective in stomatal opening).
-Since, most of the transpiration is stomatal.
+The action spectrum consists of red and blue light (blue light is more effective in the stomatal opening).
+Since most of the transpiration is stomatal.
 The action spectrum of transpiration is red and blue light.

-It is loss of turgidity and drooping of leaves and other soft aerial parts of the plant due to rate of water absorption being less than the rate of water loss in transpiration.
-Rapid absorption of water during day time for meeting requirement of transpiration produces water deficit around the rootlets.Factors Influencing Transpiration:
+It is a loss of turgidity and drooping of leaves and other soft aerial parts of the plant due to the rate of water absorption being less than the rate of water loss in transpiration.
+Rapid absorption of water during daytime for meeting requirement of transpiration produces water deficit around the rootlets.Factors Influencing Transpiration:

 Factors Influencing Transpiration:

-(i) Light: increases transpiration through opening of stomata and increased protoplasmic permeability.
+(i) Light increases transpiration through the opening of stomata and increased protoplasmic permeability.
 Solar radiations also increase temperature which simulates more loss of water.

 (ii) Temperature: Increase in temperature increases transpiration.

-(iv) Wind (Air movement): Air movement increases rate of transpiration by bringing dry air and removing moist air around the transpiring material. high velocity wind, however, closes stomata.
+(iv) Wind (Air movement): Air movement increases the rate of transpiration by bringing dry air and removing moist air from the transpiring material.
+High-velocity wind, however, closes stomata.

 (v) Atmospheric Pressure: Low atmospheric pressure increases transpiration.